asanders18/SEMrush-webinar/README.md

 *Note: regardless of your toolset (for ranking and BI visualization), this methodology can help you identify insights.

-This thirty-minute session is hosted by Nik Ranger.
+This thirty-minute session was hosted by Nik Ranger.

 # Reach out
 If you have any thoughts, questions, memes, etc:
 * Reach out on Twitter: <a href="https://twitter.com/alexisksanders">@alexisksanders</a>
 * Submit issues

-See the full deck on slideshare, <a href="https://www.slideshare.net/sandersal1">here</a>
+See the full deck on slideshare, <a href="https://www.slideshare.net/sandersal1/semrush-5-hours-of-seo-scaling-ranking-data-analysis1">here</a>.
+The font is an Adobe one... so everything is a bit off, but the GIFs remain intact!

 Thank you,